Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 Another challenge we have to face is the presence of missing data.
 Indeed, in "Caffeine..mg." column there are some NA values.
 This is a common issue in data analysis and needs to be addressed appropriately to ensure the validity of our statistical results.

-There are different approaches to deal with this issue.

-One way to handle this issue is removing the observations with NA values.
+One way to deal with these unwanted NA values is to omit the samples containing them from our study.
+This guarantees that our analysis is conducted solely on complete and dependable data.

-A different approach is to fill in the NA values with the average or the median of the observed values for that specific attribute.
-This method helps to preserve the overall data distribution while addressing the missing data points.
+Alternatively, we can fill them in with the average or the median of the observed values for that specific attribute.
+This second method helps to preserve the overall data distribution while addressing the missing data points.

-In our case, we decided to impute the NA values in the "Caffeine..mg." column with the median of the observed values for that attribute.
-This choice is suitable because we have observed that the data is skewed, and the median is a more robust measure of central tendency in the presence of outliers.
+In our work, we opt for the latter approach, replacing NA values with the median.
+This choice is particularly suitable for our data, which is skewed and contains outliers.
+Indeed, the median, being a measure of central tendency that is not affected by extreme values, provides a more robust replacement in the presence of outliers.

 ``` r